pingcap/docs-cn/tools/lightning/errors.md

 ## Import speed is too slow

-Normally it takes Lightning 2 minutes per thread to import a 256 MB Chunk.
+Normally it takes Lightning 2 minutes per thread to import a 256 MB data file.
 It is an error if the speed is much slower than this.
-The time taken for each chunk can be checked from the log mentioning `restore chunk … takes`.
+The time taken for each data file can be checked from the log mentioning `restore chunk … takes`.
 This can also be observed from metrics on Grafana.

 There are several reasons why Lightning becomes slow: